OpenMDAO/mphys/docs/basics/remote_components.rst

 Troubleshooting
 ===============
 The :code:`dump_json` option for :code:`RemoteZeroMQComp` will make the component write input and output JSON files, which contain all data sent to and received from the server.
-The one exception is the :code:`wall_time` entry (given in seconds) in the output JSON file, which is added on the client-side.
+An exception is the :code:`wall_time` entry (given in seconds) in the output JSON file, which is added on the client-side after the server has completed the design evaluation.
 Another entry that is only provided for informational purposes is :code:`design_counter`, which keeps track of how many different designs have been evaluated on the current server.
 If :code:`dump_separate_json` is also set to True, then separate files will be written for each design evaluation.
 On the server side, an n2 file titled :code:`n2_inner_analysis.html` will be written after each evaluation.